burst8797/anti_motion/AntiMotion/README.md

 | `--global_pgd_steps` | Additional cross-chunk PGD steps.
 Set to `0` to disable. |
 | `--no_transform` | Disable transform sampling. |

-## What Is Not Included

-The repository intentionally ignores:

-- base model weights
-- trained LoRA checkpoints
-- generated or protected videos
-- evaluation outputs
-- local datasets
-- caches and environment folders

-This keeps the GitHub release focused on code only.

 ## Acknowledgements